kaitech-corp/xplorchain/CONTRIBUTING.md

 - We are a friendly and open team, but communication over the internet can be difficult, so please be patient and understanding as we work through your requests.
   Usually a lot of discussion just means that we haven't thought about what you're requesting before, which is a good thing!
 - Please don't expect that a general agreement in the discussion that a feature request is a good idea means it will get made immediately.
-  As with most open source projects, the fastest way to get a feature made is to make it yourself, or if you are not a programmer, make friends with someone who is, introduce them to Travel-Chain, and ask them to make it for you.
+  As with most open source projects, the fastest way to get a feature made is to make it yourself, or if you are not a programmer, make friends with someone who is, introduce them to Xplorchain, and ask them to make it for you.

 ## <a id='contributing-code'></a>Contribute code

 We are more likely to accept your code if we feel like it has been discussed already.
-If you are submitting a new feature, it's best if the feature has been discussed beforehand using [feature request](#feature-requests) or submitting feedback within the Travel-Chain App.
+If you are submitting a new feature, it's best if the feature has been discussed beforehand using [feature request](#feature-requests) or submitting feedback within the Xplorchain App.

 - Try and match the style and practices you find in the code you are working with.
 - Please write _descriptive commit messages_ for each of the commits that you make.